-SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon 8 Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights 8 Section 6.2 Step-by-step: How to make a Level 1 Appeal to change your hospita discharge date 0 Section 6.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date 2 Section 6.4 What if you miss the deadline for making your Level 1 Appeal?
-4 SECTION 7 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 6 Section 7.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services 6 Section 7.2 We will tell you in advance when your coverage will be ending Section 7.3 Section 7.4 Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time Section 7.5 What if you miss the deadline for making your Level 1 Appeal?
-SECTION 8 Taking your appeal to Level 3 and beyond14 4 Section 8.1 Levels of Appeal 3, 4, and 5 for Medical Service Appeals 4 MAKING COM PLAINTS 5 SECTION 9 Section 9.1 What kinds of problems are handled by the complaint process?
-Section 9.2 The formal name for "making a complaint" is "filing a grievance."
-Section 9.3 Step-by-step: Making a complaint 7 Section 9.4 Section 9.5 You can also tell Medicare about your complaint .9
+SECTION 6 How to ask us to cover a longer inpatient hospital stay if you the doctor is discharging you too soon Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights Section 6.2 Step-by-step: How to make a Level 1 Appeal to change your hospi discharge date Section 6.3 Step-by-step: How to make a Level 2 Appeal to change your hospi discharge date Section 6.4 What if you miss the deadline for making your Level 1 Appeal?
+136 SECTION 7 How to ask us to keep covering certain medical services if you think your coverage is ending too soon Section 7.1 This section is about three services only : Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services Section 7.2 We will tell you in advance when your coverage will be ending 139 Section 7.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time Section 7.4 Step-by-step: How to make a Level 2 Appeal to have our plan coveryour care for a longer time Section 7.5 What if you miss the deadline for making your Level 1 Appeal?
+143 SECTION 8 Taking your appeal to Level 3 and beyond 146 Section 8.1 Levels of Appeal 3, 4, and 5 for Medical Service Appeals 146 MAKING COM PLAINTS 147 SECTION 9 How to make a complaint about quality of care, waiting times, customer service, or other concerns Section 9.1 What kinds of problems are handled by the complaint process?
+148 Section 9.2 The formal name for "making a complaint" is "filing a grievance" 149 Section 9.3 Step-by-step: Making a complaint 149 Section 9.4 You can also make complaints about quality of care to the Quality Improvement Organization 151 Section 9.5 You can also tell Medicare about your complaint 152